-This course focuses on the transition process from a practical nurse to a registered nurse.
+This course focuses on the transition process from a licensed practical nurse (LPN) to a registered nurse (RN).
 The transition process, core competencies for professional nursing practice and role concepts essential for RN practice are incorporated to facilitate skills and role transition to that of a registered nurse.
 The clinical component will assist the LPN to synthesize information in the areas of physical assessment, nursing process, intravenous administration and drug calculations.
-Course serves as a basis for entry into the third semester, NUR 2115 and NUR 2125.
+Course serves as a basis for entry into the third semester, NUR 2115.
+5 hours of lecture, 3 hours of lab.